 For the natives started with the idea that in the ten fingers of the two hands, and the ten toes of the feet, nature herself had been so wise as to preindicate by what law they should govern themselves in their daily accounts.
 By the combination of the four symbols they managed to express any number they needed.
 The mode of arranging the units or dots was to set them by fives.
-For instance, the number twelve was painted as in Cut 6 and nineteen as in CUT 6.

-Cut 7.
-We find, however, that in the case of expressing the number seven, the two units were not placed beneath, but in a line with the fives, yet in such a way as to mark the discontinuation.
-We learn this from a monument1 in which the artist wished to express the days-date, 7 Acatl, as will be seen in Cut 8.
+For instance, the number twelve was painted as in Cut 6 and nineteen as in continuation.
+We learn this from a monument in which the artist wished to express the days-date, 7 Acatl, as will be seen in Cut 8.
 When they had a year's date to express, they set it within a frame (see the first part of the Mendoza Codex), but always so that the fives were set lengthwise and the numbers less than five, sideways.
 So the year 13 Acatl was represented in the very same way, by painters and by sculptors.
 For this we quote the Mendoza Codex, page 9, and the tablet at the top of the Mexican Calendar Stone (Cut 9).
 These instances will suffice to explain the method of writing units.